algorandfoundation/specs/dev/ledger.md

  100-200 modulo 1000, and the blockseed of the most recent round that is 0 modulo 1000 matches $a$ in the first 5 bits.

- If succesful, the `LastHeartbeat` of the specified heartbeat address
+ If successful, the `LastHeartbeat` of the specified heartbeat address
  $a$ is updated to the current round.